AmokSolderer/APC/DOC/PinMameExceptions.md

 in PinMameExceptions.ino you could use as a start.
 So let's create a copy of this and rename it to

-    byte EX_Disco Fever(byte Type, byte Command)
+    byte EX_DiscoFever(byte Type, byte Command)

-In order for the system to use this code section, we have to add it to EX_Init which is at the ende of PinMameExceptions.ino and determines which code is used for which machine.
+In order for the system to use this code section, we have to add it to EX_Init which is at the end of PinMameExceptions.ino and determines which code is used for which machine.
 For simplicity, the following code shows an EX_Init with only two machine entries and the default handler.
 In the real EX_Init the list is already much longer:

     void EX_Init(byte GameNumber) {
       switch(GameNumber) {